 He would consider competing without an audience

-«I would participate even if it means there is no audience, "he said.
-“It would be a shame and I am the first person to say that the fans make the Olympics so special.
+"I would participate even if it means there is no public," he said.
+“It would be a shame and I am the first person to say that the fans make the Olympic Games so special.

 But given the option to compete without crowds or not compete in the Olympics, I choose the first option."

 While you accept that health and safety take priority, Brownlee admits there is a hint of selfishness in his desire for the Games to begin.